Taeradan/docker-aircontrol/README.md

 # docker-aircontrol
-Ubiquiti AirControl in a container
+Ubiquiti AirControl in a container.
+More information on the [community forum](http://community.ubnt.com/t5/airControl/bd-p/airControl)

 ## From Docker Hub (easiest)